zclassic-ce/ZClassic-FullNodeWindows/README.md

 A zclassic.conf file - there's one in the repository to get you started, this should be placed in the Zclassic directory mentioned in the previous paragraph

-A ZcashParams directory, located at c:\users\\%username%\AppData\Roaming\Zclassic, with the Sprout proving and verifying keys - a one time download
+A ZcashParams directory, located at c:\users\\%username%\AppData\Roaming\ZcashParams, with the Sprout proving and verifying keys - a one time download

 [ZCash Proving Key](https://z.cash/downloads/sprout-proving.key)